-Most of the major smartphone brands offer some pretty significant trade-in promotions for users looking to upgrade their phones.
-Major players, like Apple, will give you a substantial amount of credit when you trade in your older device, but why is that promotion so beneficial to the company?
+Most major smartphone brands offer some significant trade-in promotions for users looking to upgrade their phones.

 At the end of the day, this promotion, which benefits Apple’s customers immensely, serves a great deal for all parties involved.

-Apple initially began offering trade-in values in 2013, after the company saw its first quarterly profit decline in years.
+Apple began offering trade-in values in 2013 after the company saw its first quarterly profit decline.
 They began heavily promoting the trade-in option in 2017, after the release of the $999 iPhone X.

 By offering trade-in credit, Apple helped convince users to purchase new phones, even as prices began to increase.
 Watch the YouTube channel video below:

 For phones in good shape, the company can refurbish the devices and resell them for a more affordable price in emerging markets, but what about phones that the company can’t restore?